-“And our aim with Football For Change is to level the playing field and help these young people overcome social and economic challenges they face to build better futures and I am incredibly proud to have helped it launch.”
+“Our aim with Football For Change is to level the playing field and help these young people overcome social and economic challenges and I am incredibly proud to have helped it launch.”

-Footballers and business leaders have put their name to Football For Change in a major effort to turn around some of the shocking situations our young people are facing in some of the poorest parts of the country.
+“Footballers and business leaders have put their name to Football For Change in a major effort to turn around some of the shocking situations young people are facing in some of the poorest parts of the country.
 It is an exciting initiative that is showing already that we can make a massive difference.
 Ian and the team at Swinton Insurance have been incredible since the get-go.”